ahmadawais/hacktoberfest/README.md

 - [GitHub Learning Paths](https://services.github.com/on-demand/resources/learning-path/) — learn about Git, Setup, GitHub, and a lot more
 - [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/) — comprehensive tutorial on Git
 - [Use gitk to understand git](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/) — all important Git terms (commit, commit SHA, branch, merge, rebase) explained using gitk
-- [Learn Version Control with Git](https://www.git-tower.com/learn/) — freemium ebook from fournova Software (makers for Tower), associated with paid video course
+- [Learn Version Control with Git](https://www.git-tower.com/learn/) — freemium ebook from fournova Software (makers for Tower), associated with a paid video course
 - [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial) - a tutorial on version control with git
 - [Pro Git](https://git-scm.com/book/) — free Git book (CC BY-NC-SA 3.0)
 - [The Git Community Book](https://schacon.github.io/gitbook/) — book built by dozens of people in the Git community
 - [Git Pocket Guide](http://shop.oreilly.com/product/0636920024972.do) — a short O'Reilly book on Git
 - [Git Real: Code School](https://www.codeschool.com/courses/git-real/) — paid training course from Code School
-- [Git Branching](https://learngitbranching.js.org/) — visual way to learn git branching
+- [Git Branching](https://learngitbranching.js.org/) — a visual way to learn git branching
 - [Learn Git in a Month of Lunches](https://www.manning.com/books/learn-git-in-a-month-of-lunches) — tutorial-based book by Manning Publications
-- [Git Magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/index.html) — short book about Git
+- [Git Magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/index.html) — a short book about Git
 - [Git from the bottom up](https://jwiegley.github.io/git-from-the-bottom-up/) — great series of articles about Git
 - [Git-it](https://github.com/jlord/git-it-electron) — app-tutorial on Git
 - [Learn Git - Codecademy](https://www.codecademy.com/learn/learn-git) — This course will show you basic workflow and core features, different ways to undo changes or save multiple versions of a project, and how to collaborate with other developers